rcardin/rcardin.github.io/_posts/2017-01-31-implementing-time-series-in-mongodb.markdown

 }
 {% endhighlight %}

 Such a big document, isn't it?
-As you can see the trick here is to have a subdocument level for granularity we need in our analysis.
+As you can see the trick here is to have a subdocument level for each granularity we need in our analysis.
 Tags are in the main document, let's say at level 0.
 Fields are partially aggregated at each level (1, 2, ...).
 The aggregation over time is determined by the value of the `date` property at each level.
 Documents are always *complete*.
 This means that we will find a subdocument for each minute / hour / day, whether the fields value are 0 or not.